-If you’re ambitious, determined to succeed in the field of accounting and finance, and have lots of drive, a can-do attitude and a strong work ethic, you’re ready for this course.
+Part of City, University of London, Sir John Cass Business School is one of Europe’s leading business schools and is ranked amongst the top 20 business schools in Europe (1).
+If you’re ambitious, driven, determined to succeed in the field of accounting and finance, you have a can-do attitude and a strong work ethic, then you’re a great fit for this course.

-The Accounting and Finance degree is both highly selective and highly demanding.
+Ranked 2nd in London (2) the BSc (Hons) Accounting and Finance is both highly selective and highly demanding.
 You will be working hard for the rewards it delivers.
-The degree is delivered in strategic partnership with the Institute of Chartered Accountants in England and Wales (ICAEW).
+We deliver the degree in strategic partnership with the Institute of Chartered Accountants in England and Wales (ICAEW).
 By meeting the relevant criteria, you can achieve up to eight exemptions from the ICAEW's Chartered Accountant qualification (ACA) and receive similar exemptions from other professional accountancy bodies.

 During your time on the Accounting and Finance degree, we support your professional and personal growth in a number of ways.
 As well as hosting a series of business networking events at our state-of-the art building, we also employ a variety of assessment methods, including presentations and group-based projects, ensuring you develop your communication skills throughout.

 In each year of your degree, you choose a number of modules that allow you to either focus more deeply on finance and accounting, or to broaden your studies into areas including business forecasting and corporate social responsibility.

-In the first year, students will develop the fundamental knowledge required for a successful career in many areas of business, including accounting, finance and financial markets, economics and law.
+In the first year, you will develop the fundamental knowledge required for a successful career in many areas of business, including accounting, finance and financial markets, economics and law.
 This year also focuses on consolidating quantitative skills in business and finance applications.